Last updated Jan 13 2020

 - Heat maps, which reveal aggregate visitor behavior on individual pages, showing which buttons and CTAs receive the most and least interactions and whether people scroll down to the bottom of the page or fail to progress below the fold

-- Session recordings, which are renderings real actions visitors take on your website such as tapping on buttons, clicking repeatedly on elements that don’t work, and navigating between pages—so you can get a sense of how they can interact with the site during the entire journey
+- Session recordings, which are renderings of real actions visitors take on your website such as tapping on buttons, clicking repeatedly on elements that don’t work, and navigating between pages—so you can get a sense of how they interact with the site during the entire journey

 GA + behavior analytics = 🔥

 Don’t stop at dimension and metrics: there’s a lot more to find out about your website visitors, and tools like heatmaps, session recordings, and on-site surveys help you dig deeper and get to know them better.
 When you combine the data pulled from GA with the insight collected from behavior analytics tools, you’ll start getting a complete picture of:

 - The DRIVERS that bring people to your website

 - The BARRIERS that might stop them or make them leave

 - The HOOKS that persuade them to convert

 so you can change, fix, update, optimize, and/or improve your website accordingly (read more about this website analysis framework).